aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 This repository has the following directory structure:

 ```
-├── setup           <-- contains the CloudFormation template for easy-to-use setup of AWS resources
+├── cdk             <-- contains the CDK application for setting up the infrastructure for this project
 └── src             <-- contains the actual source code for this project
     ├── cloud       <-- contains the code for model training in the cloud and initiation of OTA deployments to the edge
     └── edge        <-- contains the code that is running on the edge device